Mimosa hostilis Inner Root Bark | Jurema | MHRB | Tepezcohuite | Mexico | Shipped from USA

 The Aztecs already knew of the Mimosa tree during pre-Columbian times.
 The name Tepezcohuite, which is now common in Mexico is derived from the Aztec ‘tepus-cuahuitl’ or ‘metal tree’, a reference to the tree’s extremely hard wood.
-Until recently it was thought that the Jurema cult had died out, but it is now experiencing a great renaissance.

 For many centuries, the Aztecs and other indigenous groups used the Mimosa hostilis/tenuiflora root bark to treat skin burns and wounds.
 They also used it to make tea.
-Furthermore, Mimosa hostilis/tenuiflora is an excellent body paint or natural coloring agent for textiles.
+Furthermore, Mimosa hostilis Mexico is an excellent body paint or natural coloring agent for textiles.
 This tree has played a major role in the traditions of different indigenous tribes in both South, Central and North America.